Trafficking Risk in Sub-Saharan African Supply Chains

 GROUND NUTS (PEANUTS) OVERVIEW

-Nearly two-thirds of the agricultural workforce works in the groundnut sector,[45] and they contribute over 20 percent of agricultural GDP in the Gambia.
-They are grown on over 550,000 hectares.
+Nearly 80 percent of The Gambia’s agricultural workforce works in the groundnut sector and they contribute over 20 percent of GDP.
+[98] They grow on over 550,000 hectares.
 Most groundnuts are exported unprocessed.
-The climate in the Gambia is suitable for groundnut production, with more intensive activity in north and south bank regions.[46]
+The climate in The Gambia is suitable for groundnut production, with more intensive activity in North Bank and Upper River regions.[99]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN GROUND NUTS (PEANUTS) PRODUCTION

-There is little information specifically on labor risk in groundnut production in the Gambia.
-There is anecdotal evidence that children are involved in agriculture, potentially including groundnut production.[47]
+There is little information specifically on labor risk in groundnut production in The Gambia.
+There is anecdotal evidence that children are involved in agriculture, potentially including groundnut production.
+Child labor often occurs at the familial level in local farms.[100]

 Related Resources